SVGGraph options: minimum_units_y

 SVGGraph use whole numbers for the axis labels.

-For dual Y-axis graphs this option supports an array containing a minimum interval for each axis, for example:
+For multiple Y-axis graphs this option supports an array containing a minimum interval for each axis, for example:

 $settings['minimum_units_y'] = array(0, 1);